Transgender: Asia

 In Thailand and Laos, the term kathoey is used to refer to male-to-female transgender people and effeminate gay men.
 However, many transgender people in Thailand do not identify as kathoey.

+In the Philippines, the umbrella term Bakla is commonly used but not solely for transgender women, it also includes effeminate gay men and non-binary people.
+Transgender people are becoming relatively visible and common in the post-colonial Philippines due to a mix of pre-colonial history, colonial influence, language, media, and social roles.

 Transgender people have also been documented in Iran, Japan, Nepal, Indonesia, Vietnam, South Korea, Jordan, Singapore, and the greater Chinese region, including Hong Kong, Taiwan, and the People's Republic of China.

 The cultures of the Indian subcontinent include a third gender, referred to as hijra in Hindi.
 In India, the Supreme Court on April 15, 2014, recognized a third gender that is neither male nor female, stating "Recognition of transgenders as a third gender is not a social or medical issue but a human rights issue."
 In 1998, Shabnam Mausi became the first transgender person to be elected in India, in the central Indian state of Madhya Pradesh.

 Europe

 According to Amnesty International, 1.5 million transgender people lived in the European Union as of 2017, making up 0.3% of the population.
 A 2011 survey conducted by the Equality and Human Rights Commission in the UK found that of 10,026 respondents, 1.4% would be classified into a gender minority group.
 The survey also showed that 1% had gone through any part of a gender reassignment process (including thoughts or actions).